 In addition to telling us what to think, media wants to tell us what to eat as well.
 If you suffer from an inflammatory illness, pain management can be tied to diet.
 Keep a journal of what you eat and note your pain level, day by day.
 You may notice a pattern between what you consume and how you feel.
 If you find that you get headaches at a particular point in the day, look back at what you ate over the previous 24 hours and watch for patterns.
 Anything in your food, including dyes and preservatives, can lead to pain and low energy levels.
 Develop a food plan that works for you.

-Protecting your body and mind from anxiety at this time takes diligent monitoring.
+Protecting your body and mind from stress during COVID-19 takes diligent monitoring.
 Watch what you consume to help reduce stress levels and take joy in life.
 Seek the help of a physical therapy professional if your pain level gets unmanageably high.